MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Word.FileOpen.UserInitiatedOpen

 This event is triggered when a user opens a Word document.
-The event monitors whether file-open is working as expected.
 The event monitors whether “file open” is working as expected.
 The data is used to calculate monthly active users/devices, and cloud reliability metrics.

 The following fields are collected: